kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 It was this processing this video that brought about the more complex changes and additions to the video pipeline process.

 #### 4.3.
-Thresholding of the perspective transformed images
+Thresholding of the warped images
 Generally in the detection process we first apply binary thresholding and then apply perspective transformation to the binary thresholded image.

 During work on the **challenge_video** I also experimented with the reverse order, i.e.,  first warping the video frame, and applying binary thresholding to the warped image.
 In the case of the challenge videos, this actually provided very good results when the regular processing sequence encountered difficulties in lane detection due to various artifacts present in the image.

 The detection algorithm allows selection of this processing method through the `process_mode` parameter.
 When `process_mode = 1` the normal process is followed: Each video frame is thresholded, and perspective transformation is applied on the resulting binary-thresholded image.

-When `process_mode = 2' perspective transformation is applied to the input first, and binary thresholding is applied afterwards.
+In `process_mode = 2` perspective transformation is applied to the input first, and binary thresholding is applied afterwards.
 It is important to note that this processing mode requires a separate set of thresholding parameters that can be quite different from those used in process_mode 1.

 <br>
 <p align="center">